pixijs/pixijs/TypeScript/README.md

 TypeScript definition file
 ==========================

 This TypeScript definition is not maitained by [GoodBoyDigital](http:www.goodboydigital.com "GoodBoyDigital"), but by pixi.js's community.
-If you find some errors, missing or expired definitions, please make a make a pull request!
+If you find some errors, missing or expired definitions, please make a pull request!

 Reference the *pixi.d.ts* file in your TypeScript class, have a look on the examples files.